Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond: Training

 In the first stage of pre-training, we mainly utilize a large-scale, weakly labeled, web-crawled set of image-text pairs.
 Our pre-training dataset is composed of several publicly accessible sources and some in-house data.
 We made an effort to clean the dataset of certain patterns.
 As summarized in Table~\ref{tab:pretraining_data}, the original dataset contains a total of 5 billion image-text pairs, and after cleaning, 1.4 billion data remain, with 77.3\% English (text) data and 22.7\% Chinese (text) data.

 We freeze the large language model and only optimize the vision encoder and VL adapter in this stage.
 The input images are resized to $224 \times 224$.
 The training objective is to minimize the cross-entropy of the text tokens.
-The model is trained using AdamW optimizer with $\beta_{1}=0.9, \beta_{2}=0.98, eps=1e^{-6}$.
-We use the cosine learning rate schedule and set the maximum learning rate of $2e^{-4}$ and minimum of $1e^{-6}$ with a linear warm-up of 500 steps.
-We use a weight decay of $5e^{-2}$ and a gradient clipping of $1.0$.
-For the ViT image encoder, we apply a layer-wise learning rate decay strategy with a decay factor of $0.95$.
-The training process uses a batch size of 30720 for the image-text pairs, and the entire first stage of pre-training lasts for 50,000 steps, consuming approximately 1.5 billion image-text samples and 500 billion image-text tokens.
+The maximum learning rate is $2e^{-4}$ and the training process uses a batch size of 30720 for the image-text pairs, and the entire first stage of pre-training lasts for 50,000 steps, consuming approximately 1.5 billion image-text samples.
+More hyperparameters are detailed in Appendix \ref{app:hyperparam} and the convergence curve of this stage is shown in Figure \ref{fig:stage1}.